 There are some things you think you know, but come to find out you didn’t really know until you’ve experienced them.
 These include the humid heat of Lagos, the busy markets of Cairo or taking a boda ride through Kampala.
-You get told about it, yet you have to experience it to really understand what it’s like.
-One of these encounters to me was the insane traffic jams of African cities.
+You hear about it, yet you have to experience it to really understand what it’s like.
+One of these encounters to me was the insane traffic in Lagos and other African cities.

 First office in Lagos

-Last week, we opened our first office in Lagos, and we had been looking for a suitable location for our developer community.
+Last week, we opened our first office in Lagos.
+So we had been looking for a suitable location for our developer community.
 The goal was that most of our developers could reach the office in under an hour.
 Boy oh boy, was that ambitious!
-Whichever place we picked, it turned out there was always a significant group of developers for whom it would be at least a 2-hour commute, except for those lucky few that happened to live in that neighbourhood.
-Yesterday I experienced a long commute myself when it took me over an hour to open a bank account only 5kms away!
+Whichever place we picked, it turned out there was always a significant group of developers for whom it would be at least a 2-hour commute through the traffic in Lagos.
+Except for those lucky few that happened to live in that neighbourhood.
+Yesterday I experienced a long commute myself.
+It took me over an hour to open a bank account only 5kms away!

 Massive effect on people’s lives

 Sitting in immutable traffic in Lagos and Kampala has now become a part of life for me as well.
 Consequently, I pondered about the massive effect this has on people’s lives.
 Let’s start with the unquantifiable first.
 Imagine spending 2 hours to and 2 hours from the office every day.
 Just to get to work.
 This is time you could have spent doing something you like.
 For instance relaxing from the day or being with your family and friends.